mrychlik/DeductronCode/README.md

 This is a minimalistic implementation.
 This code should not be used in any "production" system.

+To run the programs, all one needs to do is run the script:

+python3 run.py

 # Pure Python Deductron implementation
 In folder deductron one finds a pure Python implementation of the Deductron RNN.